Last updated on July 27th, 2023

 - In MS Outlook 2013 or 2016, Choose the File

-- Then click Open & Export option to run the Outlook Data File.
+- Then click the Open & Export option to run the Outlook Data File.
 However, in Outlook 2010, you have to select the given Account Settings.
-Then in the Account Settings wizard choose the drop down option.
+Then in the Account Settings wizard choose the drop-down option.

-- In the Account Settings window that appears, select the Data Files tab, then the Add
+- Here, in the Account Settings window that appears, select the Data Files tab, then the Add

 - In the new appearing window, select the file which you want to open then press OK.
-In the Outlook 2010, once you click OK button, all the data file will be programmed in your Account Settings window.
+In Outlook 2010, once you click the OK button, all the data files will be programmed in your Account Settings window.
 Then return back to Outlook by clicking the close

 - Now, you will see that the data file items will come up in the left side navigation pane of your Outlook.